ExpediaGroup/styx/docs/user-guide/admin-interface.md

 `http://<STYX_SERVER_URL>/admin/configuration`

-Provides settings document that presents what exact values are used to configure the running server instance.
+This endpoint returns a textual representation of the settings configured in the running server instance.
-For more details about content of this document please refer to [Configure overview](configure-overview.md).
+For more details about the content of this document please refer to [Configure overview](configure-overview.md).

 ## Origin services configuration